What's Going On (album): Conception

-Fellow soul singer Renaldo Benson inspired Gaye to write about political themes and social change in his music.
+Fellow soul singer Renaldo Benson (pictured c.
+1967) inspired Gaye to write about political themes and social change in his music.

 While traveling on his tour bus with the Four Tops on May 15, 1969, Four Tops member Renaldo "Obie" Benson witnessed an act of police brutality and violence committed on anti-war protesters who had been protesting at Berkeley's People's Park in what was later termed as "Bloody Thursday".
 Benson later told author Ben Edmonds, "I saw this and started wondering 'what was going on, what is happening here?'
 One question led to another.
 Why are they sending kids far away from their families overseas?
 Why are they attacking their own kids in the street?"
 Returning to Detroit, Motown songwriter Al Cleveland wrote and composed a song based on his conversations with Benson of what he had seen in Berkeley.
 Benson sent the song to the Four Tops but his bandmates turned the song down.
 Benson said, "My partners told me it was a protest song.
 I said 'no man, it's a love song, about love and understanding.
 I'm not protesting.
 I want to know what's going on.

 Benson offered the song to Marvin Gaye when he participated in a golf game with the singer.
 Returning to Gaye's home outside Outer Drive, Benson played the song to Gaye on his guitar.
 Gaye felt the song's moody flow would be perfect for the Originals.
 Benson eventually convinced Gaye that it was his song.
 The singer responded by asking for partial writing credit, which Benson allowed.
 Gaye added new musical composition, a new melody and lyrics that reflected Gaye's own disgust.
 Benson said later that Gaye tweaked and enriched the song, "added some things that were more ghetto, more natural, which made it seem like a story and not a song ... we measured him for the suit and he tailored the hell out of it."
 During this time, Gaye had been deeply affected by letters shared between him and his brother after he had returned from service in the Vietnam War over the treatment of Vietnam veterans.